World of Warcraft: Memories of a RealLife with 12 years WoW

 Karsten “Creep” Scholz

-When WoW came out in 2005, I was in the middle of my training as an IT system clerk.
+When WoW came out in 2005, I was in the middle of my as an IT system clerk.
 It was difficult to make ends meet in Cologne with an apprenticeship salary.
 That’s also why I started with World of Warcraft back then.
 I couldn’t have sweetened my free time more cheaply.
 In addition: family, friends, colleagues – everyone played the game, I was able to spend time with everyone regularly, even though my social environment was spread all over Germany.
 Sometimes I spent entire weekends in my 23 square meter pad and was happy doing the Warsong Gulch and Arathi Basin with my PvP core group or raiding the Molten Core.
 Twelve years later, I’m still playing WoW, but my apartment is now four times the size.
 I have a great family and enjoy my job, which I got mainly because of WoW and not because of the training just mentioned.
 How life goes.

 Susanne “Elenenedh” Braun